Human rights in Bahrain: Religious Indoctrination

+Incorporation of Religious Texts in Scientific Education

+The integration of religious texts, particularly Quranic verses, into the science curriculum has raised concerns regarding the intersection of education and freedom of religion.
+Across various grades in government schools, science textbooks often include verses from the Quran alongside discussions of biological concepts, such as cells and heredity.

+This practice may aim to align scientific teachings with Islamic values, fostering a sense of cultural identity among students.
+However, the inclusion of religious texts can complicate the objective of providing a comprehensive and secular education.
+Critics argue that this approach may hinder students' ability to distinguish between empirical scientific knowledge and religious beliefs, potentially limiting their understanding of fundamental scientific principles.

+Women and children

 King Hamad's moves to promote women's rights have been described by Amnesty International as representing a "New Dawn for Bahraini Women".
 In 2002, women voted for the first time in national elections and were given equal political rights.

 However, these top-down reforms have proven contentious, with calls for reform opposed by conservatives and the royal family.
 In 2002 the decision by King Hamad to grant women the right to vote and equal political rights with men was opposed by a majority of Bahraini women, with 60% of women surveyed saying they disagreed with the move.
 Salafists have publicly restated their opposition to women's participation in parliament, and none of the Islamist parties that dominate parliament has ever fielded a female candidate.
 One woman won a seat in parliament in 2006, although her victory in the sparsely populated constituency in the south of the country was seen by some as engineered by the government which wanted to see a woman represented in Council of Deputies.

-A bill prompted by women's rights activists in 2005 to introduce a unified personal status law to protect women's rights in marriage, divorce and other family matters was opposed in a series of large-scale demonstrations organised by an alliance of salafists and Shia Islamists including Al Wefaq and Asalah.
+A bill prompted by women's rights activists in 2005 to introduce a unified personal status law to protect women's rights in marriage, divorce and other family matters was opposed in a series of large-scale demonstrations organised by an alliance of Salafists and Shia Islamists including Al Wefaq and Asalah.
 The demonstrations (and the implicit threat of escalation by those who organised them) forced the government to withdraw the law and was seen as a major defeat for women's rights activists.